Get access to everything we publish when you sign up for Outside+.

-While only three percent of Americans are vegan, the numbers in the African American community tell a different story: more than twice as many, eight percent to be exact, maintain a vegan lifestyle.
+While only three percent of Americans overall identify as vegan, the numbers in the Black community are far higher: more than twice as many, eight percent to be exact, maintain a vegan lifestyle.
 From plant-based twists on classic soul food dishes to nutrient-dense powerhouse recipes, we’re highlighting eight Black vegan chefs and restaurant owners who know exactly how to tempt our taste buds.
 Whether you stop by their cafes, purchase their cookbooks, or simply follow their Instagram accounts, you’re sure to learn a few new tricks and techniques to take back to your own kitchen.

 In her quest to heal her own poor health, at age 18 Sepsenahki Aahkhu, better known as Chef Ahki, transitioned to a plant-based diet.
 But it wasn’t only eschewing animal byproducts that turned her health around — she also maintains an “electric,” or alkaline diet.
 Why?
 She believes disease can flourish in an acidic environment.
 Ahki, who was raised by four generations of medicine women, also avoids hybrid (manmade) foods (such as seedless grapes and watermelon, carrots, and white potatoes) and instead chooses leafy greens, asparagus and bok choy.
 This busy mom and food activist resides in Atlanta and is the author of, “Electric: A Modern Guide to Non-Hybrid Wild Foods,” a book of recipes inspired by her studies as a naturopath and a Choctaw native of Oklahoma.